MinecraftForgeFrance/discord-mff-bot/README.md

     * No default value
 * `roles.support`
     * Description : The name of support role
     * Accepted values : any string
     * No default value
+* `roles.javaDancer`
+    * Description : Then name of java dancer role
+    * Accepted values : any string
+    * No default value
 * `commandPrefix`